fonte-wiki/Coletora/en/collecting/index.md

 *I wrote the following paragraph on 12/07/2025.
 I'd make a point here about time and spirals and how the beginning is never a beginning (or, in other words, [a seed always comes from another seed](https://semente.de)), but there will be more about that as I dig deeper into the [spring]({{ '/en/en/spring' | relative_url }}).
 Suffice to say for now that on that day I first drafted a project definition that was itself a reference to a past conversation, and has since been edited and transformed into something slightly different.
 As water bodies such as this source here tend to do.*

 > Some weeks ago, talking to one of the students of [NØSCHOOL in Nevers](https://noschoolnevers.com/), I described "my work" as *writing emails*.
 Later that day, I wrote in my book that my practice is threefold: *I meet people, I walk, I keep notes*.
 That is, I don't _make_ things... that's not what I centrally do.
 Not how I define myself.
 Of course, in material terms I do every so often break, disassemble, change, or repurpose concrete objects.
 But more importantly: I collect stuff.
 Physical stuff certainly, but mostly digital stuff.
 And I store.
 And organise.
-And share stories about the things I collect and transform[1].
+And share stories about the things I collect and transform[^1^](#notes).
 I have [carried many bags](https://theanarchistlibrary.org/mirror/u/uk/ursula-k-le-guin-the-carrier-bag-theory-of-fiction.pdf) over the last decades, and I miss the time when collecting and sharing stuff was easier.
 I'm old enough to have been a blogger on my formative years.
 This project (is it a project though?) is partly a reaction to that nostalgic feeling.

-*At that point, the idea was to channel this urge of returning to easier ways of collecting, that seemed to have disappeared - through manifold disappointments following the revelations of Assange, Manning and Snowden, the disappearance of politically situated open-source, the corporate capture of initially socially-minded online sociability (blogging turned corporate social media turned algorithmically curated timelines), the waves of crypto, metaverse, AI, and whatnot.
-I'm pasting below a first outburst of ideas, which now seems to be using too much of a project vocabulary, probably influenced by years of freelancing and jumping from one precarious opportunity to the next.*
+*At that point, the idea was to channel this urge of returning to easier ways of collecting, which seemed to have disappeared - through manifold disappointments following the revelations of Assange, Manning and Snowden, the fading out of politically situated open-source, the corporate capture of initially socially-minded online sociability (blogging turned corporate social media turned algorithmically curated timelines), the waves of crypto, metaverse, AI, and whatnot.
+I'm pasting below what was a first outburst of ideas.*

-***PS.:** oh how pretentious it sounds in hindsight, but I'll excuse myself for the Benjaminian nod, and for a very particular reason[2].*
+***PS.:** oh how confusingly solutionist and pretentious it sounds in hindsight.
+I'm excusing myself for using too much of a tech project vocabulary after years of freelancing and jumping from one precarious opportunity to the next.
+And for the Benjaminian nod with another story fragment: [the Benjaminian nod]({{ '/en/Loire#Benjaminian' | relative_url }}).

+## A project that never was

 > (DEPRECATED PROJECT NAME) is a solution for autonomous archival, composed of
 >